Jeondong/OrganelleCleaner/README.md

 # OrganelleCleaner

 OrganelleCleaner identifies likely organelle-derived contigs in a nuclear genome assembly and writes a cleaned nuclear assembly after those contigs are removed.
-It uses assembly-graph structure, contig-level sequence features, and optional internal BLAST searches against plastid/chloroplast and mitochondrial reference sequences.

 This tool is intended for assemblies in which plastid- and mitochondrial-derived contigs co-assemble with the nuclear genome and need to be screened before downstream analyses such as curation, scaffolding, assembly statistics, or release preparation.